 Pamela proved to be a natural and made her international debut in 2011, winning World Cup gold with the LTA mixed coxed four in Munich.
 She was also selected for the World Championships in Bled and enjoyed another fine victory.

 The GB four of Pamela, Naomi Riches, David Smith, James Roe and cox Lily van den Broecke entered the London 2012 Paralympic Games as favourites.
 The crew lived up to that status as, in front of a delighted home crowd at Eton Dorney, they finished two seconds clear of Germany to be crowned as Paralympic Champions.
 Pamela was awarded an MBE in the 2013 New Year Honours list.

-Pamela started the current Paralympiad in a four with Naomi Riches, James Fox, Oli Hester and Oliver James.
+Pamela started the Rio Paralympiad in a four with Naomi Riches, James Fox, Oli Hester and Oliver James.
 They won World Cup at Eton Dorney before finishing five seconds clear of Italy at the World Championships in Chungju, South Korea.

 Grace Clough replaced Naomi Riches for the first race of 2014, where the four once again won World Cup gold in Varese.
 Dan Brown then came in for Oli Hester at the World Championships in Amsterdam and helped GB secure another impressive clear-water victory.

 The 2015 season saw the LTA mixed coxed four of Pamela, Grace Clough, Dan Brown, James Fox and cox Oliver James once again prove they are the boat to beat.